Can MLLMs generate human-like feedback in grading multimodal short answers?: The Multimodal Short Answer Grading with Feedback (MMSAF) Problem

 We introduce the Multimodal Short Answer Grading with Feedback (MMSAF) problem, which focuses on evaluating student responses containing both textual and visual content.
 Given a Question (Q), a Reference Answer (RA), and a Student Answer (SA), the objective is to assign a Level of Correctness (LC) label, an Image Relevance (IR) label, and a Feedback (F) which provides rationale behind the LC and IR labels.

 Figure~\ref{MMSAF_Problem} provides an illustrative example.
-In the given question, the student is asked to explain the flow of blood in the human heart using a diagram.
-While a textual response alone can convey the explanation, a supporting diagram adds clarity and depth to the response.
-Note that it is difficult to create such diagrams using only simple visual models.
+In the given question, the student is asked to \textit{explain} the flow of blood in the human heart \textit{using a diagram}.
+The question demands a supporting diagram, which adds clarity and depth to the textual response.
+Note that creating such diagrams using only simple visual models is difficult, making it significantly more challenging than standard visual model scoring tasks.
 This highlights the motivation for introducing this problem.